wutakenmyname/cfg-file-tool-suit/README.md

 c. the last to come is cfg data, depending on the type int64, double, hex, string or other type like snmpmib and for the objects which composed of other objects there won't be any data expressing it
 only those objects carrying real cfg data would exit in bin file

+d. only support non-nested tlv, embeded tlv need a special parser for embedded tlv content in value part.

 3) command  for trans your ascii format cfg file into a bin format file